litestar-org/polyfactory/README.md

 #### Note Regarding Nested Optional Types in Dataclasses

-When generating mock values for fields typed as `Optional` the field value will be either a value or None - depending on a random decision.
-This works for even when the `Optional` typing is deeply nested, except for dataclasses - typing is only shallowly evaluated for dataclasses, and as such they are always assumed to require a value.
-If you wish to nonetheless have None - you should do so manually by configured a `Use` callback for the particular field.
+When generating mock values for fields typed as `Optional`, if the factory is defined with `__allow_none_optionals__ = True`, the field value will be either a value or None - depending on a random decision.
+This works even when the `Optional` typing is deeply nested, except for dataclasses - typing is only shallowly evaluated for dataclasses, and as such they are always assumed to require a value.
+If you wish to have a None value, in this particular case, you should do so manually by configured a `Use` callback for the particular field.

 ### Factory Configuration